Zeno and the Stoics

 The Stoics take reason to consist in these preconceptions and the basic truths about the world they embody.
 These truths form the basis for the recognition of consequence and incompatibility and thus for the ability to make inferences and hence to reason.

-This is the view of reason we saw in Plato and Aristotle.
-Because, for example, it is part of the preconception of a human being that there is a relation of consequence between being human and being mortal, the adult can conclude that the human beings he sees are mortal.
+This is like the view of reason Plato and Aristotle shared.
+Because it is part of the preconception of a human being that there is a relation of consequence between being human and being mortal, the adult can conclude that the human beings he sees are mortal.

 Cognition, Opinion, and Knowledge

-"And if the impression had been grasped in such a way that it couldn’t be dislodged by reason, Zeno called it knowledge" (Cicero, Academica I.41).
+"And if the impression had been grasped in such a way that it could not be dislodged by reason, Zeno called it knowledge" (Cicero, Academica I.41).

 "Knowledge they say is steadfast cognition or a state which in reception of impressions cannot be shaken by argument.
 Without the study of dialectic, they say, the wise man cannot guard himself in argument so as never to fall" (Diogenes Laertius, Lives of the Philosophers VII.47).